-In the world of travel rewards credit cards, with big annual fees come big perks.
+In the world of points and miles and credit cards, cards with big annual fees come with big perks.
 And no perks are bigger, better, or easier to get you ahead than statement or purchase credits.

-The travel, shopping, and other credits on the Chase Sapphire Reserve and The Platinum Card from American Express help offset the cost of annual fees – between $450 and $550 each year.
+The travel, shopping, and other credits on the Chase Sapphire Reserve and The Platinum Card from American Express help offset the cost of the $550 annual fees each year.
 It’s a big part of the reason why we urge readers not to write off credit cards just because of the annual fees.
 Do it right, and you can come out way ahead.

 But time is ticking.
-Your credits will reset with the New Year, which means a new set of perks is arriving soon.
-Make sure you use up 2018 credits before the year is up!
+These credits may reset with the New Year, which means a new set of perks is arriving soon.
+Make sure you use up 2019 credits before the year is up!

 With between $200 and $300 in travel credits each year, these credits on the American Express Platinum and Chase Sapphire Reserve, respectively, can go a long way.